Last Updated on November 14, 2020 by Oddmund Groette

 What makes the oil companies a bit harder to value is their dependence on the oil price.
-The oil price is a highly cyclical commodity that suffers from very volatile swings which is impossible to forecast.
+The oil price is a highly cyclical commodity that suffers from very volatile swings which are impossible to forecast.
 We can assume that the oil price will fluctuate between 10 and 200 dollars per barrel…… No matter how good an oil company is managed, it’s still at the mercy of the oil market.
-This make any investment in oil tricky and I believe the safest bet are those with little or no debt.
+This makes any investment in oil tricky and I believe the safest bet are those with little or no debt.

-The Covid-19 forced in April the nearest future contract to go negative when speculators sold in panic to avoid delivery of their contractual obligations (the market is in contango).
+The Covid-19 forced in April the nearest future contract to go negative when speculators sold in a panic to avoid delivery of their contractual obligations (the market is in contango).
 Speculators are buying oil on spot prices, store it wherever they can, and sell it for a higher price in the future, and pocket the difference less storage costs.
 If storage costs are lower than the difference between forward and spot prices, it’s a “risk-free” arb-play.
 This has bid up rates for oil tankers, they are having a field day right now, but most likely only for a short period of time.

-Oil production and exploration is extremely capital intensive and cyclical.
-Today oil companies are fighting for survival and cuts CAPEX and dividends, meaning very little is spent on exploration over the next 2-4 years.
-At the same it’s unlikely that demand for oil will drop significantly over the long-term.
+Oil production and exploration are extremely capital intensive and cyclical.
+Today oil companies are fighting for survival and cut CAPEX and dividends, meaning very little is spent on exploration over the next 2-4 years.
+At the same time, it’s unlikely that demand for oil will drop significantly over the long-term.
 As far as I can see, oil is needed for the foreseeable future, no matter how fast renewable sources are developing.
 Rystad Energy, a Norwegian oil consultant, writes that exploration is cut to the lowest level in 40 years and US shale production most likely is halved.

 Based on this I expect the price of oil to go up from here.

-Russia has pledged to cut production and Lukoil is thus forced to cut accordingly, which amounts to 18%, or about 300K bpd.
+Russia has pledged to cut production and Lukoil is thus forced to cut accordingly, which amounts to 18%, or about 300K BPD.